Modern History Playlist

 Champaran peasants called Gandhi 'Bapu' for the first time.

-Gandhi experimented with diet, spinning, and simple living at Sabarmati Ashram as part of his philosophy.
+Gandhi experimented with diet, spinning khadi, and simple living at Sabarmati Ashram as part of his philosophical preparation for political life.

 Mains Key Points